ShahzaibBhatti/Tetris/README.md

 - Press the down arrow key to drop the piece faster and up arrow to place the piece below
 - As you make more lines and level up, the pieces come down faster
 - It's game over once a piece gets locked in place and any part of it is above the on screen line

+Note: Due the two-day time span of the game, brute force solutions have not been refactored

 Screenshots
 ======